vaidashi/career-development-curriculum/module_four/pd_kickoff.md

 ### Session Structure:
 Time: 60 mins, then breakout groups

+	-Go through the M4 PD groups more in-depth to discuss week by week what you’ll be doing with your coaches; week 1: intros, week 2: resumes, etc.
+		-Ask coaches to add to doc and then provide more info in the Overall Coaching doc -Ratings for the specific areas in the survey (outreach, etc) — have specific questions for them to gauge their current work in that area…be ready to discuss in their first peer group meeting
+	-Identify barriers — have pieces ready to discuss in peer group meeting -Learn from alumni sections — change these to be more about strategically finding resources and connections to help them with the areas they feel weaker
+	-Bring in more coaching strategies; start with the vision?
+	-After updating the markdown, share with M4 groups to get any updates for their meeting structures

 * Opening: objectives & introduction of scope & sequence of M4 PD; introduction to how groups will work & discuss end of module plan (12 mins)
 * Intro to barriers (10 mins)
 * Outreach (15 mins)